Terpenes make me think of turtles. Of course, terpenes aren’t turtles. If they were, I’d be writing about how the hell turtles got in my weed.

 Terpene-Enriched CO2 Oil from Karing Kind Labs

-Pick up a gram or half-gram of our organic, terpene-enriched CO2 cannabis oil—extracted at our very own Karing Kind Labs.
+Pick up a gram or half-gram of our pure, terpene-enriched CO2 cannabis oil—extracted at our very own Karing Kind Labs.

 While we carry a variety of strains, concentrates, edibles, salves and tinctures, inventory and stock levels fluctuate from week to week and month to month.
 Check our menu and follow us on Twitter for an up-to-date list of edibles, concentrates and buds available.